gcangioli/who-umc-poc/input/pagecontent/background.md

 ##### PhPID and GSID

-The focus on this Implementation Guide is on two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier and the Global Substance Identifier:
+The focus on this Implementation Guide is on two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
-- Pharmaceutical Product Identifier (PhPID) – ISO 11616
+- Pharmaceutical Product Identification – ISO 11616
-- Substance Identification (SubID) – ISO 11238
+- Substance Identification – ISO 11238

 <img src="Overview.png" alt="An overview of PhPID and GSID"/>